 Tim Picton’s alleged ‘coward punch’ killer to fight manslaughter charge at trial

-- ▪Dewar claimed he was defending his young female cousin from unwanted advances at the time of the incident.
+- ▪Dewar claims he was defending his cousin from unwanted advances during the incident.

 Opening excerpt (first ~120 words) tap to expand